iminkin/splice-sites-conservation/README.md

 * src/data/models/model.py: the python script generating the model_out.csv and containing the splice site classification model.

-* src/data/model/model_0.py: the python script generating the the model_out_0.csv and containing the splice site classification model that uses conservation of the GT/AG nucleotides only.
+* src/data/model/model_0.py: the python script generating the model_out_0.csv and containing the splice site classification model that uses conservation of the GT/AG nucleotides only.

 * src/features/annotate_introns.py: the python script used to generate files introns.csv and